jonahgcarpenter/jonahgcarpenter/README.md

 ## About Me
 I'm a passionate software developer with a love for coding and problem-solving.
 I enjoy working on innovative projects and learning new technologies.

-- 🌱 I’m currently learning about Docker.
+- 🌱 I’m currently learning about Docker, and NeoVim.
-- 💬 Ask me about Python, JavaScript, and web development.
 - 📫 How to reach me: [jonahgcarpenter@gmail.com](mailto:jonahgcarpenter@gmail.com)

 ## Skills